badnewsgoonies-dot/vale-village-v2/docs/BATTLE_SCREEN.md

 Notes
 - No duplicate summary file was found prior to creating this document; this file is placed at docs/BATTLE_SCREEN.md.
 - Non-obvious decision: chose docs/ for the summary (central place for human-facing documentation) rather than top-level repo because a docs/ directory already exists and is used in the project.

+Investigation findings
+- src/ui/components/battle/LayoutBattle.tsx is a minimal wrapper component with no inline numeric literals or animation timings; safe to refactor but not urgent.
+- src/ui/state/battleConfig.ts already declares named constants (DEFAULT_BATTLE_SLOT_COUNT, DEFAULT_DJINN_SLOT_COUNT) ensuring most magic numbers are centralized.
+- src/core/validation/battleStateInvariants.ts contains comprehensive runtime checks for numeric boundaries and phase/queue consistency; invariants are explicit and throw descriptive errors.
+- No immediate breaking issues were discovered during this inspection; next work should prioritise extracting any remaining shared numeric values into a single constants module and adding visual tests.

+Updated next actions
+1. Audit src/ui/components/battle/**/* for inline numeric literals and extract shared values to src/ui/state/battleConstants.ts only where values are semantically shared across modules.
+2. Add unit tests asserting that exported constants from battleConstants.ts are consumed by LayoutBattle and battleConfig to prevent regressions.
+3. Create Storybook stories and visual regression snapshots for the three core phases (idle, targeting, resolve).

+Handoff
+- Run unit tests: pnpm test
+- Start dev server: pnpm dev and navigate to /battle or run scripts/tower-battle-test.ts for simulated flows.
+- Run E2E visual checks: pnpm playwright test